 For our vacation, we did not want to take a large charging station for our electric toothbrushes.
 To take an eco-friendly toothbrush for these two weeks, we opted for a bamboo alternative to the Humble.
-On the one hand, this is sustainably produced and biodegradable except for the bristles, on the other hand, we loved the many colorful color varieties.
+On the one hand, this is sustainably produced and biodegradable except for the bristles, on the other hand, we loved the many colourful colour varieties.

-The Humble also produces biodegradable dental floss and ear buds, also in a variety of colors and in high quality!
+The Humble also produces biodegradable dental floss and ear buds, also in a variety of colours in high quality!

 Tip # 3: shampoo and body care